-In 2010 Monroe completed Palimpsest, a permanent artwork for the new Kendrew Quadrangle building at St John's College Oxford, designed by MJP Architects.
-Monrow was shortlisted and eventually won the commission via the art consultant Modus Operandi.
-The building's name commemorates Sir John Kendrew who in 1962 first used x-ray crystallography to photograph the shadow of a haemoglobin molecule.
+The building's name commemorates Sir John Kendrew who shared the 1962 Nobel Prize in Chemistry with Max Perutz for using x-ray crystallography to photograph the shadow of a haemoglobin molecule.
 In an astounding feat of inference, Kendrew was able to deduce the structure of the molecule from its shadow rather than seeing the object itself.

-The proposed idea reflected this process of 'knowing' something by inference, where perhaps only a shadow is all the evidence one has.
-The resulting artwork is a text from the St John's College founders letter written in 1566 by Thomas White that has been abstracted and deconstructed but still retains the original script.
+The proposed idea reflected this process of 'knowing' something by inference, where perhaps only a shadow is all the evidence one has of the object in question.
+The resulting artwork is a text from the St John's College founders letter written in 1566 by Thomas White that has been abstracted and deconstructed but still retains the original script encrypted in a kind of 'shadow'.

 The art commission can be seen along the long wall to the left of the image above.